akashbahai/RNAprediction/README.md

 # RNAprediction
-Scripts for becnhmarking RNA structure prediction tool on the NSCC
+Scripts for benchmarking RNA structure prediction tool on the NSCC